vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 of om and holy texts or study Sita ( vide Magadha ) 862-864;1 of lāstras on moksa 1416.

-basiness of, was to record and Svapaus, a cāndāla 5540, 969n. preserve historic traditions and I Śpapāka, lowest among untoucha genealogies 856; Gautama bles, followed the same arood Dh.
+basiness of, was to record and Svapaus, a cāṇḍāla 5540, 969n. preserve historic traditions and I Śpapāka, lowest among untoucha genealogies 856; Gautama bles, followed the same arood Dh.
 S. on the origin of . tion as Cāṇdāla and was 862n; is & somewhat enigma- governed by same rules 1043. tio personality 862-3; Kautilya Svapnādhyāya 774. says that the S. and Māgadha į Svapnesvara : vide under "Bāp. mentioned in Parāṇas are dilya'. different from pratiloma castes Svarbhanu: son of an Asura, said 863; one meaning of the word in the æg. to have struck the S. is charioteer and another is sun 569. person of a mixed ( pratiloma) Svargn, meaning of 834; is the caste bora of the union of a reward of all sacrifices for brābmapa woman with kṣat which po reward is expressly - riya male 862; some Parāṇas prorided by the Veda 1312. like Brahmanda, Padma, Svargarohanaparva 821, 840,

 Index